DavidVujic/_tics.js/README.md

 This is a simple JavaScript helper library for writing web analytics client side code.
 It supports basic page tracking and also event tracking for form fields, buttons and links.

 **_tics.js** is intended to give you a head start with web analytics and it supports the Google Universal Analytics JavaScript library out of the box.
-Included in the library is a Google Analytics provider, written as a separate module.
+Included is a Google Analytics provider, written as a separate module.
 It can easily be replaced by a custom provider consuming your favorite web analytics tool.

 #Usage#